xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `void` status.setPrimaryDirectives([`String` directives])

 Sets the primary set of image processing directives that should be applied to the animation of the entity using this status controller.
+If no directives are specified, any existing primary directives are cleared.

 ---